Habatakurikei/llmmaster/README.md

 ### Use cases

+You can download these use cases in python in folder "usecases".

   1. Using **single Text-to-Text** LLM

-This is the most basic usage of LLM Master. `openai_instance` is actually a unique label to manage multiple instances in case.
+This is the most basic usage of LLM Master.

+`openai_instance` is actually a unique label to manage multiple instances.
 You may set any string for it.
+The next case will be a multi-LLM example.

 ```python
 from llmmaster import LLMMaster